Ottobock—Mobility for People

 The Ottobock group of companies consists of Otto Bock HealthCare (medical technology), Otto Bock Kunststoff (plastics) and Technogel (chemistry), and Sycor (information and communication technology).
 “These three pillars will support our success in key global growth markets”, explains Professor Hans Georg Näder, chairman and CEO.
 A third-generation family member, he took over the position from his father Dr. Max Näder in 1990, the son-in-law of the company's founder Otto Bock.

 The medical technology company Otto Bock HealthCare has seen stable growth for years: in 2013, sales rose by 12.2% to EUR 724.1 million, adjusted for currency exchange effects, and the number of employees increased to over 6,000 worldwide.
 The global activities of the company are coordinated from the head office in Duderstadt.
 A network of distribution and service companies in 50 countries places the company near its customers thanks to a global presence.

-With its five divisions of Prosthetics, Orthotics, Neurorehabilitation, Mobility Solutions and MedicalCare, the company is ideally positioned and capable of offering its customers a virtually unprecedented wide range of products and extensive services.
+With its four divisions of Prosthetics, Orthotics, Mobility Solutions and MedicalCare, the company is ideally positioned and capable of offering its customers a virtually unprecedented wide range of products and extensive services.

 The fundamental corporate values developed in over 90 years of the family company Ottobock's history are embodied in trust and reliability.
 Tradition and progress are not seen as contradictions, but as a natural entity.
 Despite the steadily increasing pace of opening up new markets and target groups and developing new technologies, one thing remains unchanged: people are at the centre of it all.
 The quality of our products is measured by the degree to which they improve independence and quality of life in everyday life.